 is a vision and practice being pioneered at GaiaYoga Gardens (GYG), an intentional community on the Big Island of Hawaii.
-GYG integrates many teachings into a cohesive consciousness and lifestyle that supports a person in living from their deepest humanity.
+GYG integrates many teachings into a cohesive consciousness and lifestyle or yoga that supports a person in living from their deepest humanity.

 More than an individual practice, it includes developing bonded-human-social-structures (cultures, tribes, clans, and families) that express our true nature as human beings.
 GaiaYoga is in many ways the antidote to the predominant culture designed around unchecked capitalism, fantasy, car-and machine-based human settlements, dysfunctional family-systems, emotional illiteracy, fear and oppression of nature, chemical dependence, absence of integrity, and broken relationships.